tylerlrhodes/blog2/content/posts/book-review-it-was-the-best-of-sentences.md

 tags: [grammar, writing]
 ---

-Well, here I am, surely, about to violate June's recommendations for writing from her book, 'It was the best of sentences, it was the worst of sentences.'
+Well, here I am, surely, about to violate June Casagrande's recommendations for writing from her book, 'It was the best of sentences, it was the worst of sentences.'
 I hope not too badly anyway.

 June's book is a short work on writing better sentences.
 It was especially useful for me, because I am not great at grammar per se.